OpenAiTx/OpenAiTx/projects/bird-bench/BIRD-Interact/README-en.md

 ### Dataset Uses

-To avoid data leakage by auto-crawling, we do not include GT solution SQLs and test cases along with data. please email [bird.bench25@gmail.com](https://raw.githubusercontent.com/bird-bench/BIRD-Interact/main/mailto:bird.bench25@gmail.com) with the tag `[bird-interact-lite GT&Test Cases]` in title for full set, which will be sent automatically.
+To prevent data leakage by auto-crawling, we do not include GT solution SQLs and test cases along with the data. please email [bird.bench25@gmail.com](https://raw.githubusercontent.com/bird-bench/BIRD-Interact/main/mailto:bird.bench25@gmail.com) with the tag `[bird-interact-lite GT&Test Cases]` in the title for the full set, which will be sent automatically.

 <!-- ### Use the Dataset from HuggingFace